asdmin/kossel-faq/crash-into-x-tower.md

+# Symptoms

+Occassionally,
+when the printer homes (especially when a print has just finished), only the x tower seems to be raised.

+As result,
+the effector is crashed into the X tower, and the homing routine reports failure.

-# How it should work
+# How it should work (background)

 The homing is done in two stages, which anyone can see when it is done successful: